 Composer for Film, TV, Games and Production Music.
 Specialized in Cinematic tracks and minimal underscores.
 Professional knowledge of Pro Tools, Cubase and many other DAW's.
-Currently busy with my first feature film that will be released in cinemas in 2020.
+Currently working for Warner Chappell Los Angeles.

 My name is Jelle Dittmar and I'm a 24-year-old composer from the Netherlands.

-I have released many albums with various record labels such as BMG Production Music and Amadea Music.
+I have released many albums with various record labels such as BMG Production Music and Warner Chappell Los Angeles.

 I'm specialized in orchestral music and cinematic underscores.

 More recently I'm working on my first feature film that will be released in the cinemas in 2020.